wavefrontHQ/docs/pages/doc/trace_data_query.md

 The Query Builder lets you use menus for selecting values that describe the spans you want to see. **Note:** Certain menus correspond to tags that a developer specified while instrumenting the application code.
 An empty menu means that the code was instrumented without the corresponding tags.

 1. Display the **Traces** page and make sure the Query Builder is displayed.
 (It is displayed by default.)
-2. Select a value from one or more of these menus.
+2. Select a value from one or more of the menus.
 At a minimum you must select an application from the Operation menu.

     <table>
     <colgroup>